galaktor/raph.es/content/blog/blogging.md

 Of course I had toyed around with websites several times over the years.
 The first I recall was on GeoCities and had one of those free subdomains ending in `rocks.com.xy` or whatever.
 I had no clue about HTML at the time, so it consisted mainly of copyright-infringing snippets I scavenged from other pages and animated fire GIFs.

-So worked the wild-west that was the internet in the nineties.
+So worked the wild-west that was the internet back in the nineties.

 It also featured a "news" section.
 That's what people called their blogs before they were called blogs.
 The websites went the way of too many briefly interesting side-projects, and died of neglect.